molka-makri/worker_safety/README.md

 ### 4. Configure environment variables

-Create a `.env` file or define environment variables manually.
+Create a `.env` file at the root of the project:

-Example:

 ```env
 SECRET_KEY=change-me